 There are several environmental factors that can affect the range and performance of wireless networks.
-You must estimate the pass loss and attenuation of your wireless signals as a result of these factors.

 Walls and ceilings

 Walls and ceilings between the AP device and wireless clients can degrade signal strength.
 Wireless signals can penetrate walls and other structures, but the rate of penetration is directly related to the type of building materials, materials thickness, and the distance from the wireless antenna.

 Metal and aluminum doors, glass, concrete, and other types of building materials can have a significantly negative effect on the signal strength of wireless signals.

 EMI from other electrical devices, such as microwaves, cordless phones, and wireless headsets, can generate significant RF noise and degrade or disrupt wireless communications.

 Wireless signals degrade quickly past their maximum range.
 You must plan your network carefully to provide adequate wireless coverage over the range you require in your environment.

 Wireless Signal Strength and Noise Levels